qbl/kubecon-europe-2019/README.md

 1. [Setup a Kubernetes cluster on GKE](setup-kubernetes-cluster.md)
 2. Install and compile `go-ycsb`

+    We are going to use `go-ycsb` to run our benchmarking tests.
+To get install and compile `go-ycsb`, run the following commands:

+    ```
+    git clone https://github.com/pingcap/go-ycsb.git $GOPATH/src/github.com/pingcap/go-ycsb
+    cd $GOPATH/src/github.com/pingcap/go-ycsb
+    make
+    ```

+    To verify that it is working, run:

+    ```
+    ./bin/go-ycsb
+    ```

 3. Deploy a database to the cluster
 4. Load and run each YCSB workload